North Country Navigator

 • Step one: Preparation: If you’re still working to figure out what academic program is best for you please visit nccc.edu/programs for a good overview of all programs that the college offers.
 If you’re all set with your program take the next step and check out the upcoming semester’s course offerings at www.nccc.edu/registration.
 To be fully prepared for your advising appointment please complete the Pre-Advising Checklist and acquaint yourself with our flexible course delivery options.

-• Step two: Advising: Soon after confirmation, you’ll be introduced to your academic advisor who will work 1-on-1 with you to create a course schedule that fits your academic goals.
+• Step two: Advising: Soon after confirmation, you’ll be introduced to an advisor who will work 1-on-1 with you to create a course schedule that fits your academic goals.
 Make sure to let your advisor know your outside commitments such as work, family and other obligations.

 • Step three: Registration: Finally, you will work with your advisor to register for your upcoming semester classes.
-Your advisor will be your main point-of-contact for any schedule changes that you need to make before and during the semester.
+Your advisor will be your main point-of-contact for any schedule changes that are needed.

 Additional Support Services: Supporting our students is a top priority.
 Find more information regarding Career & Transfer Services, counseling partnerships, crisis support, Student Code of Conduct and tobacco treatment & cessation services and emergency funding for students with unmet basic needs at www.nccc.edu/student-support

 Technology is an important part of your overall success at our college so we need to make sure that you are setup properly.
-Now is the best time to work through our IT Onboarding Checklist together to make sure you’re setup for the first day of class.
+Now is the best time to work with our Information Technology (IT) Helpdesk to make sure you’re set for the first day of class.

 • IT Onboarding Checklist: You’ll be walking through your IT Onboarding Checklist with your designated Enrollment Counselor.
 You will verify access to all of your student accounts which includes D2L Brightspace, Library, Student Portal and Webmail accounts.
 We’ll also verify that you have adequate devices and reliable internet connections setup to access and complete your coursework.

-• IT Help Desk: Technicians are available to help with D2L Brightspace, webmail, Office 365, Saints e-Hub,, college-issued computers and other technology by emailing helpdesk@nccc.edu or calling 518-891-2915
+• IT Help Desk: Technicians are available to help with D2L/Brightspace, Outlook Email, Microsoft 365, the Student Portal, college-issued computers and other technology by emailing helpdesk@nccc.edu or calling 518-891-2915

 You’re starting to see the finish line!
 Take these last few steps to acquaint yourself with the North Country Bookstore and get your bill paid to hold onto your courses.